Last updated December 14, 2022.

 You don’t have to be in love, have sex, or give birth to get a boost of oxytocin, although these experiences certainly do that!

-Non-sexual cuddling, hugging, making eye contact, and even shaking hands gets oxytocin flowing.
+Non-sexual cuddling, hugging, making eye contact, and even a quick shoulder rub can get oxytocin flowing.

-Paul Zak, Ph.D., is a pioneer in the field of oxytocin research.
+Neuroeconomist Paul J. Zak, PhD, is a pioneer in the field of oxytocin research.

 No one around?